spryker/spryker-docs/_drafts/oryx/feature-sets.md

 template: concept-topic-template
 ---

 A feature set is a group of related features that can be added to an Oryx application with a single reference.
 Feature sets simplify the process of setting up an application by reducing the amount of [boilerplate code](./boilerplate.md) required to configure and initialize the application.
-Feature sets can be considered as _demo apps_ and are useful to quickly setup a project without developing.

-Feature sets are organized by business model, such as B2C, B2B, marketplace or fulfillment, but, in this document, we call them *application feature sets*.
-Feature sets represent the available features provided by Oryx.
-They may be too opinionated for some use cases.
-You can decide to use a full feature set, adjust a set to your needs, or [create your own sets](#create-feature-sets).
+There are two types of feature sets: domain and application feature sets.

+## Domain feature sets

-Each set provides its own features.
-For example, the product package exposes all available product features.
+A domain feature set is an aggregation of the features related to a certain functionality or domain.
+For example, the product feature set exposes all available product features.
 This includes components and the associated business logic.

-The application feature sets aggregate all the package feature sets as a set.
+## Application feature sets

+An application feature set is an aggregation of the features related to a certain business model, such as B2C, B2B, marketplace, or fulfillment.
+Such feature sets are usually bigger and can include features from different domain feature sets.

+Application feature sets can be seen as _demo apps_, because one such set lets you quickly set up a project without developing.
+However, they are too opinionated for most use cases.
+So, for production environments, you may extend an existing set or create your own.
+For more details about creating feature sets, see [Create feature  sets](#create-feature-sets).

-## Available feature sets
+### Available application feature sets

 Oryx includes predefined feature sets that cover common use cases for web applications.
 The application feature sets are provided in the [presets package](./presets.md).
 The following feature sets are available: